bkakadiya/agentic-ai-mcp/README.md

     pip list
     ```

-## Configure MCPM Client - Claude for Windows
+## Configure MCP Client - Claude for Windows
 1. **Locate the Sample Configuration File**
     Use the provided `config/sample_claude_desktop_config.json` file as a template.